janekc/firewall-bot/README.md

 ```
 pipenv install
 ```
-Answer 'Y' if you're asked to install CPython with Pyenv.
+(Answer 'Y' if you're asked to install CPython with Pyenv).
 - Activate your newly created python environment:
 ```
 pipenv shell